dustinpfister/blog_posts/_posts/canvas-example.md

 ### 2.9 - [game beach concept](/2020/04/24/canvas-example-game-beach/)

 This is a concept for a game that involves turrets and ships to which the turrets attack.
+I wanted to make something where the whole game of sorts if you can call it is actually fully automated.
+So this canvas example does not involve any user input, but rather involves javaScript code that automated the actions that the user would otherwise preform.

 ### 2.10 - [Making a breakout game clone](/2020/02/13/canvas-example-game-breakout/)